groupvine/gv-doc/2-members/z-membersImport.md

-An easy way to add a list of community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient’s email addresses in a column with an "Email" header, like the following:
+An easy way to add a list of community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient's email addresses in a column with an "Email" header, like the following:

 | Email                       |